SAH-UJA/Internship-Indivar/industrial_counter_automation/README.txt

    shell > cd /var/www/html
    shell > mkdir master_files
    shell > cd master_files
-   Put all the files in the master/login/login_files folder in this directory
+   Put all the files in the master/login/login_files folder in this directory.

-6) For Slave : Put python code in the slave/button_code_python folder in the root directory For Master : Put python code in the master/count_all folder in the root directory
+6) For Slave : Put python code in the slave/button_code_python folder in the root directory For Master : Put python code in the master/count_all folder in the root directory.